Johanna Langefeld: Nazi concentration camps

 Maria Mandl became the new Oberaufseherin of the women's prisoner camp in Auschwitz.
 Oswald Pohl instructed the Chief of Department D of his SS Main Economic and Administrative Office, Richard Glücks, to order that duties of protective custody camp leaders in the Women's Camps be executed thereafter by the female superintendents, the Oberaufseherinnen.

 Margarete Buber-Neumann, who became Langefeld's prisoner assistant in Ravensbrück, recorded that Langefeld was dismissed for excessive sympathy with Polish prisoners; she was separated from her son, taken under arrest to Breslau, where an SS tribunal prepared a trial against her.
 Langefeld never went to trial, and was released from her camp duties.
 She then moved to Munich and started to work for BMW.

-Arrest and death
+Trial, later life and death

 On 20 December 1945, Langefeld was arrested by the U.S. Army, and in September 1946, was extradited to the Polish judiciary preparing a trial in Kraków against SS personnel in Auschwitz.
 On 23 December 1946, she escaped from prison.
 Given her prior relatively positive treatment of inmates in this German Nazi concentration camp located on occupied Polish soil, the escape was assisted by Polish staff of the prison where she was held.
 After the escape she hid in a convent, working in a private home.
 Sometime around 1957, she returned illegally to live with her sister in Munich.
-She died in Augsburg, Germany on 26 January 1974, aged 73.
+During 1957, she tracked down Buber-Neumann to her home in Frankfurt to apologize in hopes of absolution.
+At this point, she was missing multiple teeth.
+She died in Augsburg, Germany, on 26 January 1974, aged 73.

+Personality and brutality

+Langefeld had a complicated view of contemporary German gender roles.
+Though she was raised with the belief women should be subordinate to men and was attracted to Hitler for his endorsement of such ideas, she also pushed against patriarchal relationships in her professional life.
+She strongly believed her life would have been better had she been born male.
+Growing up, she idolized Eleonore Prochaska, a historical German woman who dressed as a man to fight in the War of the Sixth Coalition.

+Though she held some degree of sympathy toward the prisoners under her charge and believed herself to have had a connection with Buber-Neumann, she was also passionately antisemitic.
+She visibly scowled when looking at Jewish prisoners (a former Ravensbrück prisoner recalled that “her face would fill with hatred”) and never complained about the killing of Jews in the Holocaust.
+She hated Koegel's disciplinary methods of long, gratuitous beatings, but her own methods were also violent: imposing strict rules either impossible to obey or resulting in long periods of discomfort and having guards kick and slap prisoners for infractions to keep them constantly on their toes.
+Langefeld herself would sometimes slap prisoners for emphasis.
+However, she never struck prisoners out of anger.